Will Check Engine Light Turn off by Tightening the Gas Cap?

 Additional causes of a check engine light

-Along with a loose or cracked gas cap, there are several other causes of a check engine light in a car.
-This includes:
+Along with a loose or cracked gas cap, several other causes of a check engine light in a car exist.
+They include:

 - Engine problems